C317 Llandevenny 23 May 1987

 With the commonplace heritage DMU trait of the destination blind actually being a 'where I've just come from' blind, 53870 leads Tyseley set TS514 past Abbotswood on 6 July 1985 with the 16:25 Gloucester to Worcester Shrub Hill service.
 Bredon Hill can be seen dominating the background.

-53883 Bremhill Sidings 1 September 1985
+53883 Bremell Sidings 1 September 1985

 A Midlands interloper on the Western Region.
-53883 leads the 15:28 Swindon to Worcester Shrub Hill past Bremhill Sidings, on the outskirts of Swindon on 1 September 1985.
+53883 leads the 15:28 Swindon to Worcester Shrub Hill past Bremell Sidings, on the outskirts of Swindon on 1 September 1985.
 Note the 'West Midlands' logo on the side of the unit under the first window.
 It seems that the neatly mown grass covering the oil storage tanks in the background is largely down to sheep, rather than workmen with mowers.
 Careful inspection of the original 35mm Fujichrome slide reveals a number of the woolly creatures at work.